StormVanDerPol/lexical-based-rte/readme.md

 - [x] images
 - [x] history
 - [x] soft-breaks + softbreak button
-- [ ] align everything on block level
+- [x] align everything on block level
-- [ ] !!!
+- [x] !!!
 CFE: uneditable void nodes whose content are external state completely unrelated to the text editor itself & buttons to insert these.
-- [ ] !!! "controlled" behaviour (reset to value functionality)
+- [x] build an editor state from HTML and apply it to the editor
-- [ ] serializing & deserializing (html > lexical & vice versa)
+- [ ] !!! "controlled" behaviour
-- [ ] not going insane doing the CFE & controlled stuff.
-Drop controlled behaviour (but keep reset) if it causes too many issues
+- [x] serializing & deserializing (html > lexical & vice versa)